On Friday, Nov. 23, 2018, the Trump administration made two major moves against transgender rights.

 Proposed U.S. ban on transgender soldiers may jump over appeals court and go directly to Supreme Court

-On Friday, the administration "asked the Supreme Court to bypass the usual legal process to take on...President Trump’s decision to ban transgender people from military service."
+In November 2018, the administration "asked the Supreme Court to bypass the usual legal process to take on...President Trump’s decision to ban transgender people from military service."
 (Washington Post, Nov.
-23, 2018) Trump proposed the ban in July 2017 via Twitter.
-He ordered Secretary of Defense Jim Mattis to develop a plan for implementing this ban, which Mattis did.
-The ban was challenged, however, in part on the basis that Trump's directive was groundless ("the result of discrimination, rather than a study of how allowing transgender personnel affects the military").
-Jennifer Levi of GLAD said that "the open service policy that was thoroughly vetted by the military itself and has been in place now for more than two years.
+23, 2018) Jennifer Levi of GLAD referred to "the open service policy that was thoroughly vetted by the military itself and has been in place now for more than two years."
 Lower courts upheld those challenges.
 Trump administration "Solicitor General Noel J. Francisco asked the justices to consolidate the challenges to the ban," the Washington Post article said, "and rule on the issue in its current term."
+The article said:

 "The Trump administration has taken an aggressive posture when lower courts have ruled against it on important issues.
 It has asked the Supreme Court — with varying degrees of success — to accept the cases before they have run through the normal appeals process. ...
 The effort has drawn criticism from those who say such requests puts the Supreme Court in position to be seen as doing the administration’s bidding."